-High rates of type 2 diabetes and heart disease, including stroke, also occur in this community.
-For a variety of reasons, including the high poverty rate and low rate of health care insurance coverage, many Cherry Hill residents often use the MedStar Harbor Hospital emergency department for primary care services.

-Despite the convenient neighborhood location of the FQHC, many residents do not utilize a primary care physician.
-Typically, a chronic condition, such as diabetes or heart disease, presents severe enough symptoms to warrant a trip to the emergency department.
+The average life expectancy in Anne Arundel County and Baltimore City are 79.1 years and 72.9 years, respectively.
+The highest mortality rates for both areas are attributable to heart disease, cancer, stroke, chronic lung disease, and diabetes.
+Within the CBSA, there are high rates of type 2 diabetes and heart disease, including stroke.
+For a variety of reasons, including the high poverty rate and low rate of health care insurance coverage-14.0 percent of the CBSA is uninsured, as estimated by the 2012 American Community Survey-many residents often use the MedStar Harbor Hospital emergency department for primary care services.
+We anticipate a steady decrease in this area over the next few fiscal years as patients become insured through the Affordable Care Act and learn how to utilize their coverage.
+Despite the convenient neighborhood locations of the FQHC, many residents do not utilize primary care physicians.
+Typically, chronic conditions, such as diabetes or heart disease, present severe enough symptoms to warrant visiting the emergency department.
 In many cases, several co-morbidities are found to be present at this time.
 Without primary care follow-up, however, these conditions usually cannot be addressed fully in the time allotted for the emergent issue.
-In other cases, patients may have symptoms of a much less serious illness-a simple cold, for example-but because they do not have a primary health care provider, they also visit the emergency department for these ailments.
+In other cases, patients may have symptoms of much less serious illnesses-simple colds, for example-but because they do not have primary health care providers, they also visit the emergency department for these ailments.
 As a result, many of their most basic health needs often are not met.